Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to change the armour of existing units of a given player to the specified value.
 The units affected by this effect are determined by the configurations of the effect.
 The configurations for this effect are as follows:

 1. Quantity: The amount to modify by

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value
 2. Armour or Attack Class: The Armour/Attack Class to Modify

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value
 3. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value
 4. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value
 5. Area: Only units on this selected area will be affected by the effect.
 If not set, units on the entire map are affected.

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value
 6. Object Group: This is the class of units to effect

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value
 7. Object Type: This is the type of the unit to effect

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value
 8. Operation: Add, Subtract, Multiply or Divide the given quantity

-Some useful tricks with this effect:

-1. The quantity field on this effect has a maximum limit of 255, use multiple of these effects/addition or multiplication operations to get a higher value

 Some useful tricks with this effect: